Ryan SangBaek Kim, Ph.D.

 Research Programs

-Ryan Research Institute currently develops three flagship research programs, each exploring a different dimension of affective sovereignty and human–AI interaction:
+Ryan Research Institute develops three flagship programs that map distinct dimensions of affective sovereignty and human–AI interaction:

-- DMN (Defensive Motivational Nodes) — Language × Defense × Affect
+- Defensive Motivational Nodes (DefMoN) — Language × Defense × Affect

-- RAF (Resonant Amplification Framework) — Human–AI Amplification & Circuit Breakers
+- Resonant Amplification Framework (RAF) — Human–AI Amplification & Circuit Breakers

-- PESAM (Predictive Emotional Selfhood in Artificial Minds) — Computational Selfhood
+- Predictive Emotional Selfhood in Artificial Minds (PESAM) — Computational Selfhood

-Decoding how defense mechanisms and emotional motivations shape human expression.
+Decoding how defense mechanisms and affective motivations shape human expression.

 Explaining how linguistic–affective loops escalate into digital distortions, and how to design cognitive circuit breakers.